-Graduate Admissions recruits and admits the best and brightest from around the world each year.
+Admissions recruits and admits the best and brightest from around the world each year.
 Once admitted, the Student & Enrolment Services team manages the details of your program from registration through to graduation.
 Academic counselling is available throughout your time at Schulich.

-In addition, the Division has developed specialized units with expertise in International Relations (support for international students, exchange programs and study abroad), Financial Aid (financial advising, scholarships, bursary and loan funding) and Undergraduate Programs (undergraduate assistance from prospective students to graduates).
+In addition, the Division has developed specialized units with expertise in International Relations (support for international students, exchange programs and study abroad), Financial Aid (financial advising, scholarships, bursary and loan funding) and Student & Enrolment Services (course enrolment, academic advising, the student record).